seb1124/Lexa/README.md

 - Training data for each ASL letter is stored on the backend and loaded into the app at session start.
 - Tailwind CSS is used for rapid, responsive UI styling.

+---

+**Lexa was created at the GemiKnights UCF Hackathon Summer 2025 by Hector Ramos, Sami Najib, and Alexander Jackson.**